access-news/Access-News-Reader-iOS-deprecated/README.md

 press Queue and tap Record after that.
 Or to upload the article right now, hit Submit."
 And so on.

+On "Submit" and "Queue" -> popup dialog to confirm publication (and optionally, the title).
+For example, "Saving Sacramento Bee article (titled blabla).
+Confirm ChangePublication"

 Notes
 =====